Food Establishment Inspection Reports

 - Food from unsafe sources

-"Repeat" indicates that the violation was observed and documented during the previous routine inspection.
+"Repeat" indicates the violation was observed and documented on previous routine inspection reports.

 "Corrected Onsite" indicates the violation was corrected during the routine inspection.
 A reinspection may still be necessary even if the violation was corrected onsite.

 Please note when interpreting a report, try not to focus on the number of violations cited, but on the types of violations.
 Keep in mind that some priority violations may increase the risk for foodborne illness.